Fractal DID registry

 Both Credentials API and DID Registry enable you to verify the credentials associated with a wallet address in your smart contract (on-chain) or in your dApp.

 The DID Registry is a smart contract Fractal has deployed which contains two public methods your dApp and smart contract can call to verify a credential.
-Registries are deployed on Karura, Avalanche, Goerli (demos only), Gnosis (soon), Aurora (soon) and Polygon.
+Registries are deployed on Karura, Binance, Avalanche, Goerli (demos only), Gnosis, Aurora (soon) and Polygon.
 Registries will be deployed on other chains on a demand basis.

 In order to verify a credential, you call